DCS-training/legal-ethical-issues-webscraping/README.md

 # Legal & Ethical Issues in Web Scraping
-A workshop covering the ethical and legal elements to consider when web scraping.
+A workshop covering the legal and ethical factors to consider when web scraping in research contexts.

 ## Getting ready
 This is a beginner-level event, and no previous knowledge of the method is required.
 Bring your laptop, your charger, and your questions about web scraping and ethical data collection.